inet-framework/inet/showcases/general/parsim/doc/index.rst

 Simulation models can take advantage of parallel execution to speed up large simulations, using OMNeT++'s built-in parallel simulation support.

 This showcase demonstrates parallel simulation with an example network.
-In the network, different LANs are simulated with different CPU cores.
+Different LANs in the network are simulated with different CPU cores.

 About Parallel Simulation in OMNeT++
 ------------------------------------

-Any simulation model can be parallelized.
-To parallelize a simulation, the model is partitioned into several logical processes; each partition contains some of the modules of the simulation, and each process will be run on a different CPU core (on the same machine or another one), and each process will maintain its own simulation time.
+Any simulation model can be parallelized, no additional C++ code is needed.
+To parallelize a simulation, the model is partitioned into several logical processes; each partition contains some of the modules of the simulation, each process will be run on a different CPU core (on the same machine or another one), and each process will maintain its own simulation time.

 ..
 The logical partitions can be run on different CPUs on the same machine or on another machine.